-For information about how to develop new content, see Chapter 1, "Getting started with IBM Cloud Orchestrator content," on page 1.
+For information about how to develop new content, see Developing IBM Cloud Orchestrator content.

 Troubleshooting

 There are some known problems and limitations.

 • For non-IBM supplied OpenStack, because formatting volumes is not supported, the Attach volumes action is supported only if the Format volume option is not selected.